 Well, we keep the boat running!
-Deck boat horsepower isn’t just one of those nice-to-have accessories for your deck boat, it’s an essential element of giving your boat that “get up and go” quality that you need.
+Deck boat horsepower isn’t just one of those nice-to-have accessories for your deck boat, it’s an essential element of giving your boat that “get up and go” quality you need.
 After all, deck boats were made for entertaining, so they need to be able to pick up the pace at a moment’s notice.

 The 4 Key Elements of Deck Boat Horsepower

-If you’re an amateur boater, or an amateur driver, you might think that horsepower is simply a matter of speed.
-While this might be the case to a certain extent, the horsepower of your engine has more to do with the power that the engine contains.
+If you’re an amateur boater, or an amateur driver, you might think horsepower is simply a matter of speed.
+While this might be the case to a certain extent, the horsepower of your engine has more to do with the power the engine contains.

 Horsepower is essentially engine performance—it’s indicative of how powerful, reliable and consistent your ride is going to be.
 Not only does this mean a potentially faster ride the higher you go in numbers, but it means a smoother ride—more dexterity, better performance and more efficient fuel consumption all around.

-Beyond that, though, there are going to be some key considerations that we need to make when it comes to deck boat horsepower.
+Beyond that, though, there are going to be some key considerations we need to make when it comes to deck boat horsepower.
 What else should we be considering?